Nu-SCPTheme/Black-Highlighter/scp-test-page/README.md

 ### HOW TO USE

+Access the Test Page Here: http://rawcdn.githack.com/Nu-SCPTheme/Black-Highlighter/master/scp-test-page/scp-test-page.html?url=
+Make sure to use `http://`, `https://` will not work.

-In order to load a specific SCP-Wiki page, just add `?url=page-goes-here` to the end of the url.
+In order to load a specific SCP-Wiki page, just add `scp-test-page.html?url=page-goes-here` to the end of the url.
-For example: `/scp-test-page/scp-test-page.html?url=scp-4792` would load SCP-4792.
+For example: `scp-test-page.html?url=scp-4792` would load SCP-4792.
+If it does not load initially, you may need to refresh.

 Click the button on top to reveal the CSS injector.
 Just paste any CSS you wish to test into the text box and hit Apply.
 Any new applied CSS will replace old applied CSS.